Hydraulic Cylinder Bore 203.2 mm x Stroke 680 mm

 - Rod diameter: Variable, but typically 80-100mm for cylinders of this size, depending on operating pressure.

-3. Mechanical Characteristics
+3. Mechanical Features

 Maximum operating pressure: Typically between 250 and 350 bar, depending on model and construction.